awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 You can specify the following values:

 **true**
-The driver does not check the authenticity of the IDP server certificate\.
+The driver doesn't check the authenticity of the IDP server certificate\.

 **false**
 The driver checks the authenticity of the IDP server certificate\.